nielssorensen/OpenEmu-wiki/User-guide:-DualShock-Controller-Pairing.md

 ### DualShock 3

+* Press the reset next to the L2 button with a paperclip.
 * Open Bluetooth preferences (System Preferences > Bluetooth).
 * Connect your controller via Bluetooth
 * Press the PS Home button and then unplug the USB cable